IRGen: Generative Modeling for Image Retrieval: Abstract

 \section{Abstract}

-While generative modeling has been ubiquitous in natural language processing and computer vision, its application to image retrieval remains unexplored.
-In this paper, we recast image retrieval as a form of generative modeling by employing a sequence-to-sequence model, contributing to the current unified theme.
-Our framework, IRGen, is a unified model that enables end-to-end differentiable search, thus achieving superior performance thanks to direct optimization.
-While developing IRGen we tackle the key technical challenge of converting an image into quite a short sequence of semantic units in order to enable efficient and effective retrieval.
-Empirical experiments demonstrate that our model yields significant improvement over three commonly used benchmarks, for example, 22.9\% higher than the best baseline method in precision@10 on In-shop dataset with comparable recall@10 score.
+While generative modeling has become prevalent across numerous research fields, its integration into the realm of image retrieval remains largely unexplored and underjustified.
+In this paper, we present a novel methodology, reframing image retrieval as a variant of generative modeling and employing a sequence-to-sequence model.
+This approach is harmoniously aligned with the current trend towards unification in research, presenting a cohesive framework that allows for end-to-end differentiable searching.
+This, in turn, facilitates superior performance via direct optimization techniques.
+The development of our model, dubbed IRGen, addresses the critical technical challenge of converting an image into a concise sequence of semantic units, which is pivotal for enabling efficient and effective search.
+Extensive experiments demonstrate that our model achieves state-of-the-art performance on three widely-used image retrieval benchmarks as well as two million-scale datasets, yielding significant improvement compared to prior competitive retrieval methods.
+In addition, the notable surge in precision scores facilitated by generative modeling presents the potential to bypass the reranking phase, which is traditionally indispensable in practical retrieval workflows.
+The code is publicly available at \href{https://github.com/yakt00/IRGen}{https://github.com/yakt00/IRGen}.